Al Parish

-Al Parish (born in the late-1950s) is a former Charleston Southern University economist, who was sentenced to federal prison after pleading guilty to financial fraud.
+Al Parish (born in the late-1950s) is a former Charleston Southern University economist and business professor, who was sentenced to federal prison after pleading guilty to financial fraud.
 Nearly 300 people lost up to $66 million invested in Parish Economic's private investment funds.

+Early Career and "Economan" Persona

-Before being charged with fraud, Parish was known as a flamboyant local financial expert dubbed 'Economan', and was known for his $1.2 million pen collection, including a $170,000 diamond-encrusted pen.
-Included in the fraud was over $4 Million set aside for Athletic Facilities improvements at Charleston Southern University.
+Before being charged with fraud, Parish was known as a flamboyant local financial expert dubbed 'Economan'.
+He gained notoriety for his extravagant lifestyle, including a $1.2 million pen collection, featuring a $170,000 diamond-encrusted pen.

+The Fraud Scheme

+Parish orchestrated a Ponzi scheme through his company, Parish Economics.
+He falsified investment statements and used new investors' money to pay returns to earlier investors.
+The fraud included over $4 million set aside for Athletic Facilities improvements at Charleston Southern University.

+Legal Proceedings and Sentencing

-He began serving a 24-year sentence in the summer of 2008 after pleading guilty to orchestrating a Ponzi scheme, and was ordered to pay restitution of $66.8 million.
+Parish began serving a 24-year sentence in the summer of 2008 after pleading guilty to orchestrating a Ponzi scheme, admitting to swindling investors out of nearly $90 million.
+He was ordered to pay restitution of $66.8 million.
 Investigators believe they will recover $9–15 million for investors, but the investigation has cost more than $2 million.

-He served his sentence at Butner Federal Correctional Complex outside of Raleigh, North Carolina along with inmates such as Bernard Madoff.
+He served his sentence at Butner Federal Correctional Complex outside of Raleigh, North Carolina along with inmates such as Bernard Madoff, another high-profile financial fraudster.